smartrics/RAG-with-Nyx/simple-rag/BLOG.md

     prompt = f"Data summary:\n{summary}\nUser query: {query}"

     # Call the OpenAI model
-    response = openai.ChatCompletion.create(
+    response = openai.chat.completions.create(
         model=model,
         messages=[{"role": "user", "content": prompt}],
         temperature=0,
     )
-    return response['choices'][0]['message']['content'].strip()
+    return response.choices[0].message.content.strip()
 ```

 Example:

 1. User Query: "Show me sales data for Europe."
-    - The chatbot retrieves relevant files from Nyx and provides an initial analysis.
+    - The chatbot retrieves relevant datalinks from Nyx and provides an initial analysis.
 2. Follow-Up Question: "What are the top-selling products?"
-    - The chatbot analyzes the retrieved data and answers the question using the LLM.
+    - The chatbot analyses the retrieved data and answers the question using the LLM.

 ## Conclusion
 This RAG chatbot demonstrates the power of combining Nyx for precise data retrieval with OpenAI's models for insightful analysis.